MatrixEditor/pysast/_sources/intro/sast_scans.rst.txt

 -T, --disable-mime
 Specifies whether the scanner should use the 'file' utility to retrieve the MIME-type of a file. (enabled as per default)
+-e EXCLUDE_FILES, --exclude-file EXCLUDE_FILES
+Specifies exclusion files (use re: for regular expressions) --threading
+Activates threading for file processing.
+(Can't be used on daemon processes)

 Usage Examples